Inis Oirr, Ireland Day Trip to Aran Islands' Inisheer from Doolin by JetSettingFools.com

 TAKE THE FERRY FROM DOOLIN TO ARAN ISLANDS, IRELAND

 Getting to Inis Oirr Island is best done by ferry, whether coming from Doolin or Galway.
-There are several ferry companies that make the journey by boat to Inis Oirr.
 As ferries do fill up in the summertime, we highly recommend booking your Inisheer ferry in advance!

 Doolin Ferries to Inis Oirr

 The Doolin to Inis Oirr ferry boats are seasonal.
-They run from April until the end of October.
-(The ferry to Inis Oirr from Galway runs year-round – and we detail that next).
+They generally run from April until the end of October.
+The Doolin ferry to Inis Oirr departs from the main Doolin Pier, which is about 1 mile from the village center.

 There are two ferry companies that you can use on an Aran Islands Day Trip from Doolin – Doolin Ferry or Doolin 2 Aran Ferries.
-Both companies offer multiple daily boats to Inis Oirr from Doolin in the summertime.
+Both operators are now owned by the same company, offering multiple daily boats to Inis Oirr from Doolin in the summertime.

 Inis Oirr Ferry Times

-These boat times from Doolin to Inis Oirr were current during our trip.
-Check the current timetables online when you buy your tickets.
+Boat times from Doolin to Inis Oirr change by season, but below we list the times the ferries were running during our trip.
+Check the current timetables online before you buy your tickets.

 Inis Oirr and Cliffs of Moher Cruise